pixelastic/norska/modules/docs/src/tailwind/index.md

 To cover the last cases, the following values are also added: `50vh`, `50vw`, `100vh`, `100vw`, `0`, `none` and `auto`.

+## Purging

+In production, the resulting CSS file will be _purged_.
+This means that all classes that are generated but not used in any HTML file will be removed.
+This is a very important step when using Tailwind as otherwise our CSS will be bloated with thousands of classes we don't use.

+Note that by default any custom CSS you added to your `style.css` file will be kept, no matter if it is present or not in the pages.
+If you want to purge it as well, you should wrap it in a `@layer utilities { }` block.

 ## Plugins